gfrd/modern_egfrd/INSTALL.md

    > export LD_LIBRARY_PATH=$(pwd)
    > ./gfrdVisualizer
    ```
-   When running press keys f, d, i, s and a for some action.
+   When running press keys f, d, i, s and a for some action, press h for help.